-Hidden beneath the surface of parshat Pinchas the sages uncovered a story of great poignancy.
+Hidden beneath the surface of parshat Pinchas, the Sages uncovered a story of great poignancy.
 Moses, having seen his sister and brother die, knew that his own time on earth was coming to a close.
-He prayed to God to appoint a successor: "May the Lord, God of the spirits of all mankind, appoint a man over this community to go out and come in before them, one who will lead them out and bring them in, so the Lord's people will not be like sheep without a shepherd."
+He prayed to God to appoint a successor:

+Let the Lord, God of the spirits of all flesh, appoint a man over this community who will go out before them and come in before them, who will lead them out and bring them home.
+Let not the Lord's community be like sheep without a shepherd.
+(Numbers 27:16-17)